** Update October 8, 2014 **

-The Live@edu SSO Toolkit 4.5 Update is supported as an interim solution in Office 365 Education until December 31, 2014 to give you more time to implement federation after the upgrade.
+The Live@edu SSO Toolkit 4.5 Update is an interim solution in Office 365 Education to give you more time to implement federation after the upgrade.

 Important: It is recommended to install the Live@edu SSO Toolkit 4.5 Update before the Live@edu Upgrade and verify users can still sign in to Live@edu via your web portal.